abtv/dotfiles/README.md

 ### 1. Alacritty as a terminal emulator

 There are 2 reasons to use Alacritty as a terminal emulator:

 First, Alacritty allows to override keybindings: for example, I use Cmd+H to move left instead of left arrow and I don't have to move my palm to arrow keys.
 Also I prefer single-keystroke (Cmd+P) over two keystokes (SPC P) and this is also mapped in Alacritty.

-Secondly, Alacritty is just fast.
+Second, Alacritty is just fast.

 ### 2. Tmux as a terminal multiplexer